sorrtory/scripts/README.md

 Read settings from install.conf and autoinstall tons of ubuntu software.
-Has some features like starting a lxd+wireguard container and adding it to firefox proxy conf, setting up ssh key for system, installation checks, linking configs (using link.sh), gnome configuration (for my preferences)
+Has some features like starting a lxd+wireguard container and adding it to firefox proxy conf, setting up ssh key for system, installation checks, linking configs (using `link.sh`), gnome configuration (for my preferences)

+#### Improvements

+I want a general install script like whether on ubuntu/arch just `install code` and this script detects distro and selects the installation process automatically

 ### sharekey.sh | Util